PvNagh/url-shortener/README.md

 ## Configuration

-Open the config.js file and set the backendUrl variable to the URL of your backend server.
+Open the config.js file and set the backendUrl variable and clientUrl to the URL of your backend server and frontend respectively.